z-izz/.github/profile/README.md

 # z-izz

-We make things by slamming a pile of DVDs on a keyboard
+We make things by slamming a pile of DVDs on a keyboard then pressing build

 Our current projects|
 --------------------|